ianrenton/ianrenton.com/www/_posts/2015-09-18-android-without-google.markdown

 * [**OnoSendai**](http://onosendai.mobi) is written by a friend of mine, and is my normal Twitter client.
 It has its own F-Droid repository.
 * **FaceSlim** is a simple wrapper around the Facebook mobile website.
 Again, I have used this in preference to the permission-hungry "real" Facebook app for a long time.
 * I was already using **ownCloud** and **ownCloud News Reader** for file sync and RSS reading; both are open source.
-* **Diode** replaced Reddit Sync as my go-to Reddit client.
+* **Slide** replaced Reddit Sync as my go-to Reddit client.
 There's another service I ought to ditch one of these days.

 Everything else, I already used my browser for on Android.